Venezuela transition should be reached ‘quickly’, UK minister says

 Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the US strikes on Caracas had been legal.

-A peaceful transition of power should be reached “quickly” in Venezuela, a Cabinet minister has said after Donald Trump said the US will “run” the country until a new government takes over.
+A peaceful transition of power should be reached “quickly” in Venezuela, a Cabinet minister has said after Donald Trump declared the US would “run” the country until a new government takes over.

-Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought the American strikes on Caracas were legal, insisting it was for “international courts” to judge.
+Chief Secretary to the Prime Minister Darren Jones declined to say whether he thought American strikes on Caracas early on Saturday were legal, insisting it was for “international courts” to judge.

-The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the operation, which included the capture of Venezuelan leader Nicolas Maduro, before it was carried out on Saturday.
+The UK, which has a historically deep intelligence-sharing relationship with the US, was not informed of the operation which saw Venezuelan leader Nicolas Maduro captured and flown to New York before it was carried out.

-“The first thing to say is it was an American operation.
-The United Kingdom was not involved in any way,” Mr Jones told Sky News’s Sunday Morning With Trevor Phillips programme.
+“The United Kingdom was not involved in any way,” Mr Jones told Sky News’s Sunday Morning With Trevor Phillips programme.

 “We were not informed of it beforehand.
 So it’s not for us to judge whether it’s been a success or not.
 That’s for the Americans to speak to.”